MBAND: History of the established group

 In December 2014, the collective, named MBAND, presented its debut video for the song "Ona vernyotsa".
 For the first time the composition was presented during the Grand Final of the show "I Want to Meladze", and officially as a single was released on November 24, 2014.
 Music for it was written by Konstantin Meladze, the lyrics of the song are the joint work of Konstantin and Artem Pindyura.
 For five months, the video clip, shot by Sergei Solodky, scored over 10 million views on YouTube's video service.
-The single "Ona vernyotsa" also became successful: for two weeks it was at the top of the Golden Gramophone Award hit parade, subsequently receiving the award of this prize, led the Russian radiochart Tophit, and a similar Kiev radio chat.
+The single "Ona vernyotsa" also became successful: for two weeks it was at the top of the Golden Gramophone Award hit parade, subsequently receiving the award of this prize, led the Russian radiochart Tophit, and a similar Kyiv radio chat.

 The first major performance of the band was the appearance on the annual large-scale concert "Big Love Show 2015", organized on February 14, 2015 by the radio station "Love Radio".
 After that, the band began to actively tour.
 In March 2015, the second single entitled "Give Me" was released.
 At the end of the same month, the results of the "Kids' Choice Awards 2015" award were summed up, where the band won the category "Russian musical breakthrough of the year", and at the award "RU.TV 2015" in May, the team won the nomination "The Real Arrival".
 In addition, the group was nominated in the category "Breakthrough of the Year" for the "Muz-TV 2015".
 At the gala concert of the same prize, held June 7, the team, according to the version of the portal "Woman.ru", was recognized as "Favorite Artist of the Year".
 On June 8, the boy band won the "Discovery of the Year" nomination at the 6th annual "Fashion People Awards-2015" award ceremony.